HINRICH SCHOLARSHIPRMIT University

 “As I’m coming from a technology background, the Master of Global Trade program will help me connect the dots between technology and trade for innovation and sustainable growth.”

-Kashish Sanjeev Bhambi is Vice President for IT Business Management at HSBC Vietnam.
-HSBC is one of the largest banking and financial services organizations in the world serving more than 40 million customers worldwide through a network that covers 64 countries and territories.
-In her current role, she is responsible for managing the technology cost and risk governance for 10 countries across Asia Pacific (ASP) region.
+Kashish is Vice President for IT Business Management at HSBC Vietnam.
+HSBC is one of the largest banking and financial services organizations in the world it serves more than 40 million customers worldwide through a network covering 64 countries and territories.
+She is responsible for managing the technology cost and risk governance for 10 countries across Asia Pacific.

-Previously, Kashish was Vice President for Risk Business Management and Country Operational Risk at HSBC Vietnam, wherein, she provided advice and guidance on the use of risk management frameworks and acted as the main facilitator for bank-wide risk management initiatives.
+Previously, Kashish was Vice President for Risk Business Management and Country Operational Risk at HSBC Vietnam where she provided advice and guidance on the use of risk management frameworks and acted as the main facilitator for bank-wide risk management initiatives.

-Prior to joining HSBC, Kashish worked as an Operational Risk Manager and Information Security Champion at Standard Chartered Bank Vietnam for six years from 2010.
-She was a Project Leader for Tata Consultancy Services in India from 2004.
+Before joining HSBC, Kashish worked as an Operational Risk Manager and Information Security Champion at Standard Chartered Bank Vietnam, and was a Project Leader at Tata Consultancy Services in India.

-She earned her Bachelor of Engineering in Computer Science at Dr Babasaheb Ambedkar Technological University in Maharashtra, India in 2003.
+She earned her Bachelor of Engineering in Computer Science at Dr Babasaheb Ambedkar Technological University in Maharashtra, India in 2003 and attained a Master’s of Global Trade at RMIT University through the Hinrich Global Trade Leader Scholarship Program in 2022.

 An opportunity to study the RMIT Master of Global Trade, while fulfilling my current role in Technology and Project Management is literally, the ‘best’ of both worlds.
 It will be in line with my long-term career objectives of gaining expertise in global trading system and understanding the international challenges and opportunities.